Budleigh Salterton Railway: History

-The L&SWR was to operate the line, taking 60% of receipts (plus certain minor fixed costs).
+The London and South Western Railway (L&SWR) was to operate the line, taking 60% of receipts (plus certain minor fixed costs).
 The contractors Lucas and Aird proceeded with the construction, and notwithstanding the loss of two temporary bridges when the River Otter was in flood during 1896, construction was completed early.

-Major F Marindin of the Railway Inspectorate passed the line for opening when he visited on 10 April 1897.
+Major F. Marindin of the Railway Inspectorate passed the line for opening when he visited on 10 April 1897.

 The line was constructed to full main line standards with 82 lb/yd steel rails and creosoted softwood sleepers.
 Signalling was only provided at Salterton, the terminus, and by the Sidmouth Railway company at the junction at Tipton.

 The line accordingly opened on 15 May 1897, with stations at Budleigh and Salterton.
 There were eight passenger trains each way, one of them mixed, and one goods train.

 Budleigh was renamed East Budleigh, and Salterton was renamed Budleigh Salterton on 27 April 1898.
 Newton Poppleford station opened on 1 June 1899.